galaxyproject/galaxy-hub/src/Admin/Config/ProFTPd_with_AD/index.md

 ## TLS Configuration

-If you're running the galaxy FTP portion under a !VirtualHost, like described above, you'll notice that TLS directives placed in the main proftpd.conf file do not apply to !VirtualHosts.
-As such, you can add a section that looks like this to every !VirtualHost that needs to be secured
+If you're running the galaxy FTP portion under a VirtualHost, like described above, you'll notice that TLS directives placed in the main proftpd.conf file do not apply to VirtualHosts.
+As such, you can add a section that looks like this to every VirtualHost that needs to be secured

 ```apache
 <IfModule mod_tls.c>